-- Raising the profile of RSE within the school. - Monitoring the standard of teaching and learning for evaluating strengths and weaknesses. - Attending CPD courses to further develop knowledge of teaching and learning in thesubject. - Supporting colleagues in the teaching of RSE and sharing information regarding developments in the subject - Responding to the needs of individual pupils
+- Attending CPD courses to further develop knowledge of teaching and learning in the subject. - Supporting colleagues in the teaching of RSE and sharing information regarding developments in the subject.

 Sessions are delivered by a variety of teaching staff either individually or collectively depending on the requirements.
 All staff are entitled to the necessary training and this is reviewed on a regular basis.